digitalpalidictionary/dpd-db/db/data_guide.md

 ### root_key

-- The root_key divided by meanings, should be chosen from existing in pali_roots table
+- The root_key divided by meanings, should be chosen from existing in dpd_roots table

 ### root_sign